Historical Fiction in Film Cross-Curricular Homework Project

-Today's students are usually introduced to events from the past through movies that are works of historical fiction.
-This film-based learning will continue when they are adults.
-Some feature films give an accurate portrayal of history, but often they contain major factual errors.
+Most students, after they graduate from school, are not going to read books about history.
+Most will receive information about events from the past through movies that are works of historical fiction.
 TWM contends that an important part of social studies education is to teach students to recognize historical fiction in film, to analyze it, and then to compare the movie version to the historical record.
 These are skills that will benefit students throughout their lives.

 Most social studies teachers agree that showing well-researched and well-crafted feature films is an excellent way to supplement curriculum.
-However, they are reluctant to use movies in class because watching a film takes up large amounts of valuable instructional time.
+However, watching a film takes up valuable instructional time.
 The solution is that movies don't have to be shown during the school day.
-Hollywood is expert at making its audience care about the stories and characters in its films; thus, most students are willing to watch cinematic versions of historical fiction outside of class.
+Hollywood is expert at making its audience care about the stories and characters in its films; thus, most students are receptive to assignments to watch cinematic versions of historical fiction outside of class.

-Subscribers can access the TWM's Historical Fiction in Film Project in word processing format that can be easily printed and distributed to students.
+TWM users can access TWM's Historical Fiction in Film Project in word processing format that can be easily printed and distributed to students.
 The document is designed to be modified by teachers to be suitable for their classes.
 The project also includes a contract for parents and students to sign.
 Use of the contract is optional.

 TWM suggests that students review all of the questions on the Worksheet before they watch the film and that they take notes during several three to five minute breaks during the movie.

 And don't forget about novels!
 It's good for history students to read historical fiction.
 Try requiring students to read one or two novels of historical fiction per semester, perhaps coordinating with their ELA teachers.
 The prompts in TWM's Historical Fiction in Film Project can easily be modified to refer to a novel, rather than a movie or film.